Our History

 OUR CURRENT CHARTER SCHOOL SYSTEM

-The 2019-20 charter school system budget is $57.36 million.
-Our charter school system has 565 employees and approximately 6,034 students in 4 elementary schools, 3 middle schools, and 1 high school.
-Presently, the Pembroke Pines Charter School System has a waiting list of 5,961 applicants.
+The 2025-2026 charter school system adopted budget is $86.75 million.
+Our charter school system has 581 employees and projects to have 6,285 students in 4 elementary schools, 3 middle schools, and 1 high school.
+Presently, the Pembroke Pines Charter School System (PPCSS) has a waiting list of 4,361 applicants.

 PUBLIC EDUCATION CAPITAL OUTLAY FUND